GlareDB/glaredb.github.io/_glaredb/sq-functions/generate_series.md

 # `generate_series`

-Generate a series of integers or floats.
+Generate a series of integers or decimals.

 ## Syntax